-If you would like to learn more about how to use the online classroom, as well as troubleshooting tips, we are running seminars at 4pm on Tuesdays and 11am on Wednesdays for tutors!
+If you would like to learn more about how to use the online classroom, as well as troubleshooting tips, we are running seminars at 4pm on Tuesdays, 11am and 6pm on Thursdays for tutors!
 You can see how to join one here.

 You’ll join the Online Classroom directly from your Tutorful account on your desktop or laptop computer.
 Please join the lesson a few minutes before your start time so you’re all ready - you’ll be taken to a countdown screen and then, at the start time of your lesson, you’ll be taken through to the Online Classroom automatically.
 We strongly recommend performing a browser test before each lesson, as this will ensure that everything is properly set up!
 Just hit the ‘Test My Browser’ button and this will take you through four simple checks before you join your lesson.

 Before the lesson, you should make sure that you have the following:

 - A laptop or computer to run the classroom - unfortunately it is not compatible with tablets or mobile phones.

 - A browser, such as Google Chrome or Mozilla Firefox - whilst you are able to access the classroom on the latest versions of Microsoft Edge and Safari, we have found that these browsers are the most compatible with our platform!

 - A webcam - this can be inbuilt in your computer or it can be an external webcam, just ensure that it is installed appropriately if it is the latter!

 - A microphone - we strongly recommend using a headset with a built-in microphone for the best experience in the Online Classroom.
 If you don’t have a headset with a built-in microphone, but have headphones and a separate microphone then that will work fine - just make sure you do use the headphones rather than computer speakers to ensure your audio doesn’t cause an echo or feedback for the other user.
 Apple headphones may cause an echo (echo)!